kritajs/krita.js/README.md

 # krita.js

-krita.js is a Krita plugin that allows users to write scripts using JavaScript.
+krita.js is a Krita plugin that allows users to create plugins using HTML, CSS and JavaScript.

 ## To do

+- [ ] Implement Ultralight prototype
-- [ ] Slot Sciter window into Qt widgets
+- [ ] Draw Ultralight view into QDockWidget
 - [ ] Create JS bindings for Krita API
 - [ ] Generate .d.ts files for Krita API
 - [ ] Figure out interface for krita.js plugins